 Getting your own car is a financial commitment.
 Unless you have $40,000 to $50,000 that you can shell out as a one-time payment, you’ll have to find a way to pay for your car.

 To help you figure out which type of financing will best suit your budget and needs, you’ll have to determine the costs of owning and running a car.
 A car lease can help get you a car for everyday use, but it won't cover the other expenses that come with owning a car of your own.

 You’ll need enough funds to cover other expenses such as insurance and running costs.
 Here’s a quick guide on what’s included when computing costs:

-Over time, your car’s value will go down or depreciate.
-When you trade in your car after several years, expect a lower rate because of depreciation.
-The difference between the list price of the car (manufacturer’s price) and the trade-in value after five years and 75,000 kilometres is the depreciation rate or cost.
-This is actually the biggest expense and can amount to 40% to 50% of the total running costs.
+Over time, your car’s value will go depreciate.
+When you trade in your car after several years, expect a lower rate because of it.
+The difference between the list price of the vehicle and the trade-in value after five years and 75,000 kilometres is the depreciation rate or cost.
+This is the most significant expense and can amount to 40% to 50% of the total running costs.

 Fuel and maintenance

 Fuel consumption depends on the mileage you consume per week and the type of fuel you’re using.
 Tyre replacements, periodic repairs, and emergency service repairs are also included when computing these costs.

 Labour charges for service repairs depend on where you live and the scope of damage.
 The frequency of repairs depends on how often you use your car.
 The more you use your ride on rough driving conditions, the more maintenance it’ll need.

 With so many things to consider when computing the total cost of a car, it’s essential to prepare yourself financially.
 Once you sign a car loan agreement, you’re legally bound to pay off the loan.
 Be aware of the various costs and expenses associated with getting a car, and make sure you have enough savings and a stable source of income.
 By preparing yourself financially, paying off that car loan won’t seem like such a heavy burden.